 Mara EFS launches Mara Buoy Static

 Following on from the success of the Mara Buoy, an innovative new mooring buoy for yachts and small commercial vessels, Mara Engineering for the Sea (Mara EFS) has developed a further version of the buoy called the Mara Buoy Static.
-The Static brings a simpler product to the market, at a highly competitive price, whilst retaining the substantial benefits loved by users of Mara Buoy.
+The Mara Buoy Static brings a simpler product to the market, at a highly competitive price, whilst retaining the substantial benefits loved by users of Mara Buoy.
 The original Mara Buoy is now known as the Mara Buoy Dynamic.

 The Mara Buoy Static offers the following features: